-Schedule 30 Clinical Excellence Awards 68 ...
+Schedule 30 Clinical Excellence Awards68

-- 1. For the purposes of this schedule the following definitions will apply: - Pre-2018 LCEA: Local clinical excellence awards granted prior to 1 April 2018 under local clinical excellence awards schemes in place as of 31 March 2018. - LCEA: Local clinical excellence awards granted from 1 April 2022. - NCEA: National clinical excellence awards granted under the NCEA scheme. - NCEA scheme: The national clinical excellence awards scheme in place until 31 March 2022. - NCIA: National clinical impact awards granted under the NCIA scheme1. - NCIA scheme: The national clinical impact awards scheme from 1 April 2022. - Employers, employing organisations and employees to which this schedule applies: This schedule applies to all consultants employed under the Terms and Conditions - Consultants (England) 2003 and their employers. - Award rounds: An annually run process which considers evidence of an individual's performance prior to 1 April of the award round year.
-70 in in individual's
+- 1. For the purposes of this schedule the following definitions will apply: - Pre-2018 LCEA: Local clinical excellence awards granted prior to 1 April 2018 under local clinical excellence awards schemes in place as of 31 March 2018.
+Local Clinical Excellence Awards granted as part of the reversion mechanism detailed in paragraph 9. - LCEA: Local clinical excellence awards granted from 1 April 2022 to 31 March 2024. - NCEA: National clinical excellence awards granted under the NCEA scheme. - NCEA scheme: The national clinical excellence awards scheme in place until 31 March 2022. - NCIA: National clinical impact awards granted under the NCIA scheme1. - NCIA scheme: The national clinical impact awards scheme from 1 April 2022. - Employers, employing organisations and employees to which this schedule applies: This schedule applies to all consultants employed under the Terms and Conditions - Consultants (England) 2003 and their employers. - Award rounds: An annually run process which ceased for LCEAs on 31 March 2024 and which considered evidence of an individual's performance prior to 1 April of the award round year.70

 The following arrangements will apply from 1 April 2022.
-Contractual provisions covered by this schedule for the period 1 April 2018 - 31 March 2022 can be found in the Terms and Conditions - Consultants (England) 2003 record of amendments documentation.
+Contractual provisions covered by this schedule for the period 1 April 2018 - 31 March 2022 can be found in the Terms and Conditions - Consultants (England) 2003 record of amendments documentation.71